scriptrdotio/eurotech_simpleapp/documentation/understanding_the_code.md

 ![Subscribe the dashboard to a channel](./images/subscribe_dashboard.png)

+*Image 1 - Subscribe the dashboard to the responseChannel*

 Next step is to specify in every widget the identifier of the message it is interested in.
 The procedure is identical for all the widgets so we will use "Out" odometer as an example (it display the number of passengers who got off the bus):

 - Open the widget's settings by cliking on the gear icon in its top right corner